Springfield, MO dog bite lawyer discusses case with client.

 After a dog bite, the physical and emotional toll can be overwhelming.
 Beyond the immediate pain, you’re likely facing unexpected expenses and stress.
 In Missouri, the law allows you to seek financial compensation—often called “damages”—to help you cover these losses and get back on your feet.
 Understanding what you can claim is the first step toward securing a fair outcome for what you’ve been through.
 These damages fall into several key categories, covering everything from your medical care to the personal impact of the attack.

-Medical Bills and Future Treatment
+Covering Medical Bills and Future Care

 The most immediate financial burden after a dog bite is almost always the cost of medical care.
 You can recover compensation for medical bills, which includes everything from the initial emergency room visit and ambulance ride to stitches, medication, and follow-up appointments.